Tom Hidley

-Tom Hidley (May 27, 1931 – May 2025) was an American recording studio designer and audio engineer whose companies have been responsible for the design of hundreds of professional studios worldwide since 1965.
-He coined the term "bass trap" and is credited with a number of recording studio design innovations, including soffit-mounted monitor speakers and sliding glass doors between live and isolations rooms.
+Tom Hidley (May 27, 1931 – May 2, 2025) was an American recording studio designer and audio engineer whose companies have been responsible for the design of hundreds of professional studios worldwide since 1965.
+He coined the term "bass trap" and is credited with a number of recording studio design innovations, including soffit-mounted monitor speakers and sliding glass doors between live and isolation rooms.

 Life and career

 Background and early career

 As a teenager, Hidley spent long hours playing the saxophone, clarinet, and flute until ordered by his physician to cease after suffering a physical breakdown.
 Turning to other music-related activities, Hidley began working at loudspeaker and tape-machine companies while recording at clubs after-hours.
 By 1956, he was working for JBL Loudspeaker Co. and performing audio engineering at custom installations, including installations in the homes of Frank Sinatra, Ella Fitzgerald, Lucille Ball, and Danny Kaye.

-In 1959, "Madman Muntz" (Earl Muntz) hired Hidley to assist with the development of the first car stereo.
-Among the first to own a Muntz car stereo was Sinatra and through Sinatra's purchase, Hidley became known to a Sinatra associate Val Valentin, who invited Hildley to assist in the building of the MGM/Verve recording studios in New York in 1962.
+In 1959, Madman Muntz hired Hidley to assist with the development of the first car stereo.
+Among the first to own a Muntz car stereo was Sinatra and through Sinatra's purchase, Hidley became known to Sinatra associate Val Valentin, who invited Hildley to assist in the building of the MGM/Verve recording studios in New York in 1962.
 Two years later, Phil Ramone hired Hidley to be the audio technical manager of A & R Recording in Midtown Manhattan.

-Also employed by A & R at the time was Ami Hadani and in 1965, Hidley and Hadani left A & R. They went to Los Angeles, where they founded TTG Studios.
+Ami Hadani was also employed there at the time.
+In 1965, both Hidley and Hadani left A & R, moved to Los Angeles, and founded TTG Studios.

 While at A & R, Hidley had begun experimenting with building monitor speakers whose frequency range extended to lower frequencies than the available speakers of the time.
 At TTG, he modified an 8-track recorder to create one of the first 16-track, 2-inch tape recorders in the world.
 In 1968, after visiting Hidley's studio with Animals frontman Eric Burdon, Jimi Hendrix excitedly told Record Plant founders Gary Kellgren and Chris Stone about how great the studio sounded.
-Kellgren and Stone visited TTG and were so impressed with Hidley that they contracting Hidley to design a new Record Plant studio in Los Angeles.
+Kellgren and Stone visited TTG and were so impressed with Hidley that they contracted Hidley to design a new Record Plant studio in Los Angeles.
 Record Plant West opened in December 1969; Hidley became the director of technical operations for all Record Plant locations.
 He continued to design and innovate, including creating the drum booth and the use of sliding glass doors to separate isolation booths from live rooms.